SQL Server Extended Events Architecture

 An event is pretty self-explanatory.
 It's basically a point of execution within your program, in this case SQL Server, that you are interested in tracking.
 When an event fires along with the time the event occurred (and the inherent fact that the event occurred) the state information is also logged.
 The state information is stored in a versioned schema and once a package is registered with Extended Events the set of events and their definition cannot be changed.
 What can be changed though is the consumer of the event does not have to consume all of the state information in the schema, it can just use what it needs.
 Also, once registered, these events can be used for tracing your application as well as for triggering other events which can be either synchronous or asynchronous.
 It is important to note that Extended Events also use an event categorization model.
 This model is similar to the one that is used for Event Tracing for Windows (ETW) mainly so that these two tools can be integrated.
 The two event properties used for categorization are channel and keyword.
 A channel identifies the audience of the event and can be one of Admin, Operational, Analytic or Debug.
 The keyword is application specific and can be used to group related events.

 A target is the event consumer.
 Extended Events provide multiple targets that can be used to direct event output to a file, memory buffer or aggregate event data.
 The way that Extended Events is designed guarantees that a target will receive an event only once per session.
-Event targets can process events synchronously (Event file, Event pairing, Histogram, Ring buffer) or asynchronously (Event Tracing for Windows).
+Event targets can process events asynchronously (Event file, Event pairing, Histogram, Ring buffer) or synchronously (Event Tracing for Windows, Event Counter).

 An action is a programmed response to an event.
 Actions must be tied to an event and each event can have its own unique set of actions.
 When an event fires each action is invoked synchronously.
 There are many different things that can be done within an action.
 This can include aggregating or appending to event data, storing state information or capturing a stack dump.